devfake/vume/README.md

 All config files are returned arrays.
 If you want to add a new config file, make sure that the syntax is the same.

 Using `debug`, you can control whether error messages are displayed.
 Set it to `false` in production mode.
-Make `database` to `false` if you do not use a database.
+Set `database` to `false` if you do not use a database.
 You can choose different environments for your database.
 They are stored in the `database.php`.

 ##### How to use configs